Dallzay/Dallzay/README.md

 Dallzay/Dallzay is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->
+I was a little frustrated with teamwork in the previous lesson.
+There are two reasons for this.
+First, my English listening and speaking skills have always been weak.
+It was impossible for me to articulate my thoughts.
+Second, even though it was a task that didn't care if the answers were correct or not, I struggled with how to explain my understanding to my team members in the second half of the task.
+As a result, I didn't make any substantial contribution to this team effort.
+I think the first thing I need to address now is my English skills.
+I think the solution to this problem is to take the initiative to make friends and communicate more.
+I have applied for the 'meet a local friend' program and I believe it will help me adapt faster.